gorgexec/MvvmCore/README.md

 }
 ```

 `bind()` method has some overloads for different needs.
-E.g. if navigation is not used in your case, `bind(R.layout.activity_main, MainViewModel.class)` can be used.
+E.g. if navigation is not your case, `bind(R.layout.activity_main, MainViewModel.class)` can be used instead.

 That's it.
 With this code you'll get: